 After a needlessly awful trek involving chartering a plane with a pilot who by the sheerest of crappy luck turns out to be on Sanchez's payroll and sorting out the guy above in his little village, Jason finally does discover his brother Allen.
 Allen has a life expectancy of exactly four scenes at this point, because there's a pretty girl with him and absolutely nothing is going to get in the way of a romantic sub-plot.
 Not even the fact that both she, Maya, and Jason are as charismatic as decapitated Ken and Barbie dolls.

 Or, not.
 Because this is where we came in.
-Remember?
+Remember the bridge?

-Oh, and if you don't use the vine?
-You die, despite not being able to see the hole.
-You also repair it with a vine, because... uh... um... uh... no, I've got nothing.
-The vines are only holding up the sides of the bridge, the bridge itself is... well... wood.
+If you don't use the vine before crossing the bridge you die, despite not being able to see the hole you need to repair before you cross.
+You repair the bridge with a vine because... uh... um... uh... no, I've got nothing.
+The vines are only holding up the sides of the bridge, the bridge itself is, well, wood.
 And so what if there's a hole?
 If it can be fixed with a vine, it can be stepped over.
-This is the worst demonstration of bridge maintenance since the one that couldn't support the weight of the fat guy in Where Time Stood Still ...
+This is the worst demonstration of bridge maintenance since the one that couldn't support the weight of the fat guy in Where Time Stood Still.

-Allen is however arguably the lucky one though, because at least he's spared the rest of the game.
-It's mostly just Stuff rather than anything actually telling a story, best shown by how it immediately gets side-tracked by slave traders who want Maya for their collection.
-This being Amazon though, it couldn't stick with just basic sexism.
+Allen is arguably the lucky one, because at least he's spared the rest of the game.
+It's mostly just Stuff rather than actually telling a story, best shown by how it immediately gets side-tracked by slave traders who want Maya for their collection.
+This being Amazon: Guardians of Eden though, it couldn't stick with just basic sexism.
 No, it had to go racist as well.
-See, Access was based on Salt Lake City, Utah, which isn't exactly the most multicultural place on the Earth.
+Access was based on Salt Lake City, Utah, which isn't exactly the most multicultural place on the Earth.
 So what do you do when you're making a game where you need lots of ethnic people?
 Apparently, you watch Short Circuit 2 and then go out and buy some boot polish, possibly with the money from pawning your last dregs of shame.

 But, like Allen's fate, this would still have been better than the alternative.